4Space/4Space-Legacy/README.md

 Starcraft-2
 ===========

-Starcraft addon adds Mercury, Venus, Jupiter, Saturn and Pluto.
+Starcraft-2 addon adds all of the Solar Systems planets, and soon moons.
 More info can be found at http://axiz.weebly.com

 Contributors
 =========================